-G.162 qbfsat - solve a 2QBF-SAT problem in the circuit
+G.163 qbfsat - solve a 2QBF-SAT problem in the circuit

-''' qbfsat [options] [selection] This command solves an "exists-forall" 2QBF-SAT problem defined over the currently selected module.
-Existentially-quantified variables are declared by assigning a wire "$anyconst".
-Universally-quantified variables may be explicitly declared by assigning a wire "$allconst", but module inputs will be treated as universally-quantified variables by default. -nocleanup Do not delete temporary files and directories.
-Useful for debugging. -dump-final-smt2 <file> Pass the --dump-smt2 option to yosys-smtbmc. -assume-outputs Add an "$assume" cell for the conjunction of all one-bit module output wires. -assume-negative-polarity When adding $assume cells for one-bit module output wires, assume they are negative polarity signals and should always be low, for example like the miters created with the 'miter' command. -nooptimize Ignore "\minimize" and "\maximize" attributes, do not emit "(maximize)" or "(minimize)" in the SMT-LIBv2, and generally make no attempt to optimize anything. -nobisection If a wire is marked with the "\minimize" or "\maximize" attribute, do not attempt to optimize that value with the default iterated solving and threshold bisection approach.
-Instead, have yosys-smtbmc emit a "(minimize)" or "(maximize)" command in the SMT-LIBv2 output and hope that the solver supports optimizing quantified bitvector problems. -solver <solver> Use a particular solver.
-Choose one of: "z3", "yices", "cvc4" and "cvc5". (default: yices) -solver-option <name> <value> Set the specified solver option in the SMT-LIBv2 problem file. '''

 '''

+qbfsat [options] [selection]

+This command solves an "exists-forall" 2QBF-SAT problem defined over the

+currently selected module.
+Existentially-quantified variables are declared by

+assigning a wire "$anyconst".
+Universally-quantified variables may be

+explicitly declared by assigning a wire "$allconst", but module inputs will be

+treated as universally-quantified variables by default.

+-nocleanup

+Do not delete temporary files and directories.
+Useful for debugging.

+-dump-final-smt2 <file>

+Pass the --dump-smt2 option to yosys-smtbmc.

+-assume-outputs

+Add an "$assume" cell for the conjunction of all one-bit module output

+-assume-negative-polarity

+When adding $assume cells for one-bit module output wires, assume they

+are negative polarity signals and should always be low, for example like

+the miters created with the 'miter' command.

+-nooptimize

+Ignore "\minimize" and "\maximize" attributes, do not emit

+"(maximize)" or "(minimize)" in the SMT-LIBv2, and generally make no

+attempt to optimize anything.

+-nobisection

+If a wire is marked with the "\minimize" or "\maximize" attribute,

+do not attempt to optimize that value with the default iterated solving

+and threshold bisection approach.
+Instead, have yosys-smtbmc emit a

+"(minimize)" or "(maximize)" command in the SMT-LIBv2 output and

+hope that the solver supports optimizing quantified bitvector problems.

+-solver <solver>

+Use a particular solver.
+Choose one of: "z3", "yices", "cvc4"

+and "cvc5". (default: yices)

+-solver-option <name> <value>

+Set the specified solver option in the SMT-LIBv2 problem file.

 -timeout <value>

 Set the per-iteration timeout in seconds.

 (default: no timeout)

 -00, -01, -02

 Control the use of ABC to simplify the QBF-SAT problem before solving.

 -sat

+'''

 Generate an error if the solver does not return "sat".

 -unsat

 Generate an error if the solver does not return "unsat".

 -show-smtbmc

 Print the output from yosys-smtbmc.

 -specialize

-If the problem is satisfiable, replace each "$anyconst" cell with its

-corresponding constant value from the model produced by the solver.
+If the problem is satisfiable, replace each "\$anyconst" cell with its corresponding constant value from the model produced by the solver.

 -specialize-from-file <solution file>

-Do not run the solver, but instead only attempt to replace each

-"$anyconst" cell in the current module with a constant value provided

-by the specified file.
+Do not run the solver, but instead only attempt to replace each "\$anyconst" cell in the current module with a constant value provided by the specified file.

 -write-solution <solution file>

-If the problem is satisfiable, write the corresponding constant value

-for each "$anyconst" cell from the model produced by the solver to the
+If the problem is satisfiable, write the corresponding constant value for each "\$anyconst" cell from the model produced by the solver to the specified file.

-specified file.
+G.164 ql_bram_merge - Infers QuickLogic k6n10f BRAM pairs that can operate independently ql_bram_merge [selection]

+This pass identifies k6n10f 18K BRAM cells and packs pairs of them together into a TDP36K cell operating in split mode ql_bram_types [selection]

+G.165 ql_bram_types - Change TDP36K type to subtypes

+This pass changes the type of TDP36K cells to different types based on the configuration of the cell.

+G.166 ql_dsp_io_regs - change types of QL_DSP2 depending on configuration

 '''

+ql_dsp_io_regs [options] [selection]

+'''

+This pass looks for QL_DSP2 cells and changes their cell type depending on their configuration.

+G.167 ql_dsp_macc - infer QuickLogic multiplier-accumulator DSP cells

+'''

+ql_dsp_macc [selection]

+'''

+This pass looks for a multiply-accumulate pattern based on which it infers a QuickLogic DSP cell.

+G.168 ql_dsp_simd - merge QuickLogic K6N10f DSP pairs to operate in SIMD mode

+'''

+ql_dsp_simd [selection]

+'''

+This pass identifies K6N1Of DSP cells with identical configuration and pack pairs of them together into other DSP cells that can perform SIMD operation.

-G.163 qwp - quadratic wirelength placer
+G.169 qwp - quadratic wirelength placer

+'''

+qwp [options] [selection]

+'''

-''' qwp [options] [selection] This command runs quadratic wirelength placement on the selected modules and annotates the cells in the design with 'qwp_position' attributes.
+This command runs quadratic wirelength placement on the selected modules and annotates the cells in the design with 'qwp_position' attributes.

 -ltr

-Add left-to-right constraints: constrain all inputs on the left border

-outputs to the right border.
+$\mbox{\sc Add}$ left-to-right constraints: constrain all inputs on the left border outputs to the right border.